ttwd80/wabs/README.md

 ## Authorization Options

-If you are interested in having this server facilitate authentication and authorization (via OAuth) then you must set the `--consumer-key` `--consumer-secret` and `--encrypt-secret` options.
-Enabling authorization will enable [Client Application Authorization Tools](#client-application-authentication--authorization-tools).
+If you are interested in having this server facilitate authentication (via CAS) and authorization (via OAuth) then you must set the `--consumer-key` `--consumer-secret` and `--encrypt-secret` options.
+Enabling authorization will enable [Client Application Authorization Tools](#client-application-authorization-tools).

 ### consumer-key